Reality bites EU's 'No More Morias' pledge

 Already a member?

-Among them is 18-year old Yasser Akeari, who arrived from Afghanistan almost two years ago.
+Among them is 18-year old Yasser Akbari, who arrived from Afghanistan almost two years ago.

 "I think the biggest difference is the people," he said, when asked to describe the conditions at the old camp compared with its new replacement.